slyyyle/vg-todo/README.md

 # 🎮 VG-TODO: A Game-Themed To-Do Quest Log ✅

 Track your real-life quests and side-quests with this retro-inspired to-do list application, styled after the classic Nintendo Entertainment System!
-Manage your tasks, group them into epic quest chains, and watch your character progress (well, visually at least!).
+Manage your tasks, group them into epic quest chains, and (eventually) watch your character progress.

 This app is intended to be very low on the "gamification".
 Most hard workers need a boost, not a distraction.